Big questions series

 If you are traveling south on Dawson Street, turn left into our main parking lot between Jones Street and Edenton Street.
 If you are traveling north on McDowell Street, turn left into our main parking lot between Edenton Street and Jones Street.

 Parking is also available at no cost in the paved lot located directly west of our main campus on the corner of Dawson Street and Edenton Streets.
-(This lot is managed and enforced by My Power Parking, but free for church goers on Sunday!)
+(This lot is managed and enforced by My Power Parking, but free for church goers on Wednesday nights!)

 Frequently Asked Questions